Guidance

 When you complete the application the Document Handling Unit (DHU) staff will return the unused envelope to the customer along with their other documents.

-We return customers’ documents to addresses overseas using the delivery method the customer has paid for, which will be based on the country they want the documents delivered to (this is usually where they live).
+We return customers’ documents to international addresses using the delivery method the customer has paid for, which will be based on the country they want the documents delivered to (this is usually where they live).
 See International submission routes and Local Services and Delivery addresses.

-However, all documents being sent to customers overseas leave HM Passport Office in a white overseas envelope with a yellow square printed in the top right hand corner.
-Once our secure delivery suppliers have received the package, they will re-envelope it if required (for example, DHL will place the white envelope within a DHL envelope).
+All documents being sent to international customers leave HM Passport Office in a white envelope with a yellow square printed in the top right hand corner.

-Overseas customers must pay the delivery fee for each application they send us (if it has documents to return).
+International customers must pay the delivery fee for each application they send us (if it has documents to return).
 You must not combine documents from multiple applications into one envelope, each application (holding documents) must have its own envelope.
 See Passport fees and Connected and block applications.

-How we return documents to overseas addresses
+How we return documents to international addresses

-Post Room handling of overseas envelopes
+Post Room handling of international envelopes

 How we return documents after using local print